 Even if you don’t lead an active lifestyle, it’s important to keep moving throughout the day.
 If you sit at a desk, make sure you take regular breaks and change position a lot to keep your body moving and to prevent aches and pains in specific areas, such as the neck, shoulders and lower back.

 There’s a reason Omega 3s are considered a super-nutrient.
-Omega 3 fatty acids, found in oily fish and some nuts and seeds, are powerful anti-inflammatories, helping to relive arthritis-like symptoms, and also play a role in bone formation.
+Omega 3 fatty acids, found in oily fish and some nuts and seeds, are powerful anti-inflammatories, helping to relieve arthritis-like symptoms, and also play a role in bone formation.
 Omega 3s are great for improving bone density and are considered especially useful for hip health.

 Extra body weight can create strain on our joints, especially the knees.
 Losing just a little body weight can help to relieve strain, aches and tension, and also helps to improve circulation, breathing and general wellbeing.